 The Athens of the Middle Ages

 We just can’t speak about fun facts about Florence without mentioning that it was the Renaissance capital of the world.
-During this era, Florence was one of the wealthiest cities in the world, one of the main medieval trading and finance hubs.
+During this era, Florence was one of the wealthiest and most important historic cities in Europe and in the world, one of the main medieval trading and finance hubs.
 Hence, Florence was often referred to as “the Athens of the Middle Ages”.

 Hence, it’s no surprise that Florence was…